-Hospital H: Out-of-Network Rate (%)
+Figure A.5: Out-of-Network Rates at Hospitals Where EmCare Entered (continued)

 Notes: This figure plots the average quarterly out-of-network rates at hospitals where EmCare entered.
 We present data from the four quarters before and the four quarters after EmCare took over the management of each hospital's ED.